AlexJReid/blog/content/posts/dynamodb-complex-queries/index.md

 ### AP6: Paginate through comments

 Run any of the above queries with `Limit` set to `20`.
-Use pagination tokens returned by DynamoDB to paginate through results.
-Performance will remain the same, regardless of what page is being requested.
+Use `LastEvaluatedKey` returned by DynamoDB to paginate through results by passing it as `ExclusiveStartKey` in the next query request.
+Performance will be consistent, regardless of the page is being requested.
+[This is explained in more detail in the DynamoDB docs.](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Query.Pagination.html).

 ## Building the table

-This approach works by duplicating redundant items with different keys.
-Triggers are a great way to automate the creation of these duplicated items.
+This approach works by creating redundant items with different keys.
+Triggers are one way of automating the creation of these duplicated items, although as we will see in the [next post](/posts/dynamodb-efficient-filtering-2/), they are not the only way.
 A DynamoDB stream should be setup on the table and connected to a Lambda function.

 When a comment is created, the wildcard  `sk` should be used, i.e. `PRODUCT#42/~/~`.
 We will call this the _primary item_.

-The Lambda function will be invoked with a change payload when the primary item is added, updated or deleted.
+The Lambda function gets invoked with a change payload when the primary item is added, updated or deleted.
 From the attributes `language` and `rating`, it will generate the duplicate items and add them to the table.
 If `language` and `rating` subsequently change, previous duplicate items will be removed before the new duplicate set is added.
 Upon a delete modification, all duplicate items will be removed.

 An additional attribute, `auto` is added to the automatically created items so that the Lambda function knows to take no action in response to items that it has created in the table.

 ## Problems

-It is expected that this simple design will perform well, support lots of traffic and be very economical to run **if the number of comments posted is hundreds per day.**
+It is expected that this simple design will perform predictably for queries.
+It is very simple from that perspective.

-The reason for this caveat is we are doing a lot of duplication here.
-There will come a point where the number of duplicates ceases to remain feasible if the _possible values_ as set cardinality increases.
+Writes are a worry, though, as we are doing a lot of duplication. **There will come a point where the number of duplicates ceases to remain feasible as set cardinality increases.**

 ```python
 2 ** 5 = 32